Quantum deformation of cubic string field theory

-The field theorical formulation is based on the fact that Mandelstam-Neumann vertex functions, which are represented by $\delta$-function interaction \cite{i1,i2,i3}.
-This can be used to construct a q-deformed second-quantized theory.
-The integral over string field factorizes into matter and ghost parts, and in the matter sector it is given by
+The field theoretical formulation is based on the fact that Mandelstam-Neumann vertex functions are represented by $\delta$-function interaction \cite{i1,i2,i3}.
+This can be used to construct a \textit{q}-deformed second-quantized theory.
+The integral over string field factorises into matter and ghost parts, and in the matter sector, it is given by